-GOLDEN REIGN RESOURCES LTD. MANAGEMENT DISCUSSION AND ANALYSIS QUARTERLY REPORT - July 31, 2010
+GOLDEN REIGN RESOURCES LTD. MANAGEMENT DISCUSSION AND ANALYSIS QUARTERLY REPORT -October 31, 2010

-This Management Discussion and Analysis ("MD&A") of Golden Reign Resources Ltd. (the "Company" or "Golden Reign") provides analysis of the Company's financial results for the three month period ended July 31, 2010.
-The following information should be read in conjunction with the accompanying unaudited consolidated interim financial statements and the notes thereto for the three month period ended July 31, 2010.
-This MD&A report is current as at September 27, 2010.
+This Management Discussion and Analysis ("MD&A") of Golden Reign Resources Ltd. (the "Company" or "Golden Reign") provides analysis of the Company's financial results for the three and six month period ended October 31, 2010.
+The following information should be read in conjunction with the accompanying unaudited interim consolidated financial statements and the notes thereto for the three and six month period ended October 31, 2010, and the audited consolidated financial statements for the year ended April 30, 2010 all of which are available on SEDAR at www.sedar.com.
+This MD&A is current as at December 27, 2010.